panosmaurikos/Killercoda-scenarios/test-scenario/step2.md

 # Implementing the Controller Logic.

-To create custom pods using the controller, we need to modify the following files:
+To create custom pods using the controller, we need to modify the following files in our project directory:

 1) myapp_controller.go
 2) myapp_controller_test.go